raquamaps/aquamapsdata/README.md

 `aquamapsdata` is an R package that can download and create a local SQLite database with datasets from AquaMaps.org (2017)

-These datasets are available to web browsers through <https://aquamaps.org>, but the `aquamapsdata` package offers an a couple of convenient functions for accessing this data in an IDE like `RStudio`.
+These datasets are available to web browsers through <https://aquamaps.org>, but the `aquamapsdata` package offers an a couple of convenient functions for accessing this data programmatically in an IDE like `RStudio`.

 Installing from github
 ----------------------